X

 • Recurrence.
 Once you've experienced an anal fissure, you are prone to having another one.

 • A tear that extends to surrounding muscles.
-An anal fissure may extend into the ring of muscle that holds your anus closed.
+An anal fissure may extend into the ring of muscle that holds the anus closed.
 This muscle is called the internal anal sphincter.
-If this happens, it makes it more difficult for your anal fissure to heal.
-An unhealed fissure may trigger a cycle of discomfort that may require medicines or surgery to reduce the pain and to repair or remove the fissure.
+If this happens, it makes it more difficult for the anal fissure to heal.
+An unhealed fissure may trigger a cycle of discomfort that may require medicines or surgery to ease the pain and to repair or remove the fissure.

 Prevention